-I am thoroughly enjoying the Vertebrate Zoology course with ACS.
+ACS Student Comment: I am thoroughly enjoying the Vertebrate Zoology course with ACS.
 Dr. Browne has been a wonderful tutor and has given clear, concise and constructive feedback on each of the assignments I have submitted.
 The structure of the course allows you to independently research topics guided by module notes, set tasks and assignment questions.
 The more you put into this course the more you take away.
 I love the suggestions of where and how to do the set tasks.
 Dissecting a grey mullet for Assignment 2 was thus far the best part of the course – while it is only suggested to approach in this manner you should consider making it a requirement of the module.
 I was able to coordinate with a local fisherman in association with a fish monger - they happily caught and presented me with a beautiful specimen.
 After dissection it made a great meal for my four legged friends (Nothing wasted and absolutely ethical! :).
 The hands-on approach enabled me to get a very comprehensive understanding of the anatomy of a fish.
 The gizzard of the grey mullet was a bonus and had I not dissected - I would not have been able to fully appreciate the complex digestive system of this omnivorous fish.
-Today I’m off to the Eagles Flying raptor research centre to meet with the biologist who runs the centre – he’s allowing me to spend the day observing barn owls for my current module.
+Today I’m off to the Eagles Flying raptor research center to meet with the biologist who runs the center – he’s allowing me to spend the day observing barn owls for my current module.
 Yet, another brilliant experience thanks to my enrolment at ACS.
-Jessica, Vertebrate Zoology course.
+Jessica Harley, Ireland, Vertebrate Zoology course.

 There are 11 lessons in this course: